 - Check the Marshalls Register

-The Marshalls Register has been running since the year 2000 and we now have over 1,000 accredited independent installers listed.
+The Marshalls Register has been running since 2000 and we now have over 1,000 accredited independent installers listed.
 Register Members are not employed by Marshalls but they are vetted by our assessors and they agree to follow our installation guidelines; using someone from this list gives customers confidence and peace of mind.
 If an installer tells you they are a Marshalls Register Member and you’re unsure, you can check with us, or use our installer search by county to validate who they are.